The-Bao-Le/CP3405-Project/evidence/llm_responses_2026-W24/llm_responses_2026-W24.md

 * Technology sector remains in a favorable seasonal window
 * VIX declined, indicating improving market sentiment
 * Technology continues to lead market performance
+* Major indices have recovered above their 8-day and 21-day EMAs

 ---